3-2-1 Retirement Newsletter (12-19-2019)

 I. One task you must complete to successfully transition into retirement

-Well-established research indicates there are 15 developmental tasks that need to be completed while still working in order to transition into retirement.
+Well-established research indicates 15 developmental tasks need to be completed while still working to transition into retirement.

 We’ll look at one of these tasks for our action item this week and reveal a new one each week.